-The Corporation's financings are in Canadian dollars.
-Certain of the Corporation's subsidiary Unigold Dominicana, S.R.L.'s activities are incurred in U.S. dollars (USD) and Dominican Pesos (DOP) and are therefore subject to gains or losses due to fluctuations in foreign currency exchange rates.
-The of \$239,196).
-Sensitivity to a plus or minus 5% change in the foreign exchange rate would have resulted in an increase in the net assets of the Corporation in the amount of \$49,086 at June 30, 2024 (December 31, 2023 - decrease of \$28,988).
+The Corporation's financings are principally in Canadian dollars.
+Certain expenditures of the Corporation's subsidiary Unigold Dominicana, S.R.L.'s activities are incurred in U.S. dollars (USD) and Dominican Pesos (DOP) and are therefore subject to gains or losses due to fluctuations in exchange rates.
+The Corporation is therefore subject to foreign exchange risk.
+As at December 31, 2024, the Corporation had foreign cash balances in the Canadian equivalent of \$147,501 and trade payables of \$94,463 (December 31, 2023 - foreign cash balances of \$818,958 and trade payables of \$239,196).
+Sensitivity to a plus or minus 5% change in the foreign exchange rate would have resulted in a decrease in the net assets of the

+Corporation in the amount of \$2,652 at December 31, 2024 (December 31, 2023 - decrease of \$28,988).
 The Corporation does not undertake currency hedging activities to mitigate its foreign currency risk.